Why color matters

 - Include the name of your chosen palette or unique color in your text prompt.

-- Once you’re happy with your prompt and settings, submit it and let the AI do its magic.
-It will generate an image based on your color choices.
+- Once you’re happy with your prompt and settings, submit it.
+The AI will generate an image based on your color choices.

 - If the result isn’t quite what you wanted, refine your prompt, tweak the settings, and try again.
 AI art is about experimentation.

-Remember, color can tell a story, set a scene, or evoke emotions, making your art truly unique.
+Remember, color can tell a story, set a scene, or evoke emotions, making your art your own.

 Create your palette